Welcome on Biosphere, IFB Cloud for Life Sciences

 • R Shiny apps (Bring your own Rshiny app).

-• Jupyter notebooks (Kernels Julia, Python & R).
+• Jupyter notebooks (with standard kernels Julia, Python & R).

 • Graphical Remote Linux Desktop (XFCE4 + X2Go).